wordpress-mobile/gutenberg-mobile/README.md

 	...
 ];
 ```

+8. (Optional) In some cases, it's needed to build the source code in order to extract the used strings.
+Consider adding a command in [`bin/i18n-update.sh`](https://github.com/wordpress-mobile/gutenberg-mobile/blob/develop/bin/i18n-update.sh) file for this purpose (e.g. `./bin/run-jetpack-command.sh "-C projects/packages/videopress build"` to build VideoPress package)

 ### Caveats
 - Strings that are only used in the native version, and reference a [context](https://developer.wordpress.org/plugins/internationalization/how-to-internationalize-your-plugin/#disambiguation-by-context), won't be included in the localization strings files hence, they won't be translated.
 This is a limitation in the format of the localization strings files.